 - 1:30 Hobart Mountain Bike Tours – Ride your bike.
 OK, Im biased but if I didn’t think riding with us was an awesome adventure I wouldn’t run the business and I wouldn’t be writing this blog.
 We take you up the Mountain, show you the stunning views at the top then take you riding.
 If you can handle yourself on a Mountain Bike we show you the best single track Hobart has on offer.
 If your happy and confident on a bike but not up to single track we show you a more relaxing and scenic way to ride back down to town.
-We finish at about 4:30 and guess what – we’re back drinking beer at Shambles but now you’re a local.
+We finish at about 4:30 and guess what – we’re back drinking beer in MidTown but this time we’re at Grinners and now you’re a local.
 Don’t drink too much as you’ve got to drive to the next destination.

-- 6:30 The Waterfront – up early and enjoy the sunrise.
+6:30 The Waterfront – up early and enjoy the sunrise.
 Head back down to the waterfront.
-Start at Hunter street and walk around and behind Maq01 for the best view of the Hobart waterfron with the Mountain as the perfect backdrop..
-Walk past fisherman’s dock and past constitution dock.
+Start at Hunter street and walk around and behind Maq01 for the best view of the Hobart waterfront with the Mountain as the perfect backdrop… Walk past fisherman’s dock and past constitution dock.
 Keep walking to Salamance, around Castary esplanade and up into Battery Point.
-Walk along Hanpden road to Sandy Bay road, turn right until you come to St Davids park.
-Turn into St Davids Park and try and find the wall of old head staones before continuing on to the old Parliament building and back to the waterfront.
+Walk along Hampden road to Sandy Bay Road, turn right until you come to St Davids Park.
+Turn into St Davids Park and try and find the wall of old headstones before continuing on to the old Parliament building and back to the waterfront.

 - 9:00 Ginger Brown – a well earned breakfast.
 5 minute drive, 10 minute ride or 25minute walk up Macquarie street is South Hobart.
 Ginger Brown is like the Holden Commodore of Cafes, reliable, popular, consistent and no nasty suprises.
 By 9:00 you probably won’t get in so try Bear With me, over the road or Honey Brown, up the road.
 If you’re up for a short drive, go to my local the Picnic Basket in Taroona.
 I’ve never worked out why this place is so popular but a) it is and b) I go there every Saturday, so it must have something going for it.